PrefectHQ/prefect/docs/concepts/executors.md

 Executors are responsible for running Prefect tasks.
 Each flow has an executor associated with it.
 The executor is started at the beginning of a flow run and shutdown at the end.

 Depending on the executor you use, the tasks within your flow can run in parallel or seqentially.
 The default executor is the `SequentialExecutor`, which does not run your tasks in parallel.
-To run tasks in parallel, you can use a more powerful executor such as the `DaskExecutor`.
+To run tasks in parallel, you can use an executor such as the `DaskExecutor`, which enables Dask-based parallel execution.

 ## Using an executor

-Executors can be imported from `prefect.executors` and assigned when the flow is defined.
+Import executors from `prefect.executors` and assign them when the flow is defined.

 ```python
 from prefect import flow